blobcity/blobcity.github.io/pages/mydoc/mydoc_introduction.md

 Load External Libraries | External Java & Scala libraries loadable for use with stored procedures.
 Operating Systems | Linux, Mac OS X, Windows
 Hardware Requirements | Runs on commodity hardware.
 Minimum 4GB RAM and 2 core processor advised.
-In-memory Data Cubes | Yes.
-Proprietary algorithm that provides mathematical complexity of a cube for analytics, along with providing the ability to push operational workloads directly to the cube storage.
-Permission & Access Control | Exhaustive user authentication module, with comprehensive roles and privileges.
-Data access can be controlled all the way down to column level.
-Encryption | AES.
-Configurable number of iterations, and user defined encryption key Availability | As a hosted multi-tenant database as a service on most major cloud providers, and on-premise or dedicated cloud installations.
-Tested on Amazon Web Services, Microsoft Azure, Google Cloud Platform, IBM Softlayer, Digital Ocean and Exoscale.
-Distribution | [Docker](http://docker.com), [Vagrant](https://www.vagrantup.com/) and OS specific binaries

 ## Getting started